Minigali Shaymuratov

-Minigali Mingazovich Shajmuratov (Минигали́ Минга́зович Шаймура́тов, Миңлегали Минһаҗетдин улы Шайморатов; 15 August 1899 – 23 February 1943) was tatar cavalry general of the Red Army during Second World War who was posthumously awarded the title Hero of the Russian Federation on 23 March 2020.
+Minigali Mingazovich Shajmuratov (Минигали́ Минга́зович Шаймура́тов, Миңлегали Минһаҗетдин улы Шайморатов; 15 August 1899 – 23 February 1943) was a Tatar cavalry general of the Red Army during Second World War who was posthumously awarded the title of Hero of the Russian Federation on 23 March 2020.

 Biography

-Shaymuratov was born in the village of Bishtyaki, (now Shaimuratovo) on the 15th of August, 1899.
-After the death of his mother at age 14, he went to Ufa to work as a sailor on the steamboat "Ural" for Ufa Shipping Company.
+Shaymuratov was born in the village of Bishtyaki, (now Shaimuratovo) on 15 August 1899.
+After the death of his mother at age 14, he went to Ufa to work as a sailor on the steamboat Ural for Ufa Shipping Company.

 He joined the Red Army in June 1919 to fight in the ongoing Civil War.
 He served in the 270th Beloretsk Rifle Regiment of the 30th Rifle Division of the 5th Army of the Eastern front, in which he fought off soldiers of Admiral Alexander Kolchak.
 He participated in the offensives of Perm, Peter and Paul, and Omsk.
 He was sent off from the military in April 1920 to study.

 In January 1921, he graduated from the 9th Kazan Cavalry Courses.
 After so, he became a platoon commander of the 2nd Cavalry Regiment of the Separate Volga Cavalry Brigade, where he helped suppress the Tambov Rebellion.
 From October 1921 he was a platoon and eventually a squadron leader in the 6th Kirsanov cavalry courses, and again a squadron leader in the 7th Starozhilovsky cavalry courses.

 From November 1922 he served in the 79th Cavalry Regiment of the 14th Cavalry Division of the First Cavalry Army of S. M. Budyonny in the North Caucasus Military District.
 In 1924 he graduated from the repeated district courses of the middle staff of this district.
 From March 1925 he served as a platoon commander and course commander at the United Military School named after the All-Russian Central Executive Committee in Moscow.

 Since August 1930 he was a student of the Military Academy of the Red Army named after M. V. Frunze:he graduated from the 1st year of the main faculty (1931-1932) and the oriental faculty (1932-1934).
 Since 1934, he served in the 4th (since 1934 - Intelligence) Directorate of the General Staff of the Red Army:assistant to the head of the department, in 1934-1935 - military attaché in Turkey,in 1936-1937 - adviser to the military committee under the Kuomintang government in China,from 1938 to December 1940 - military attaché in China.

 According to Konstantin Simonov,Shaimuratov was well versed in English, Chinese, Tatar, Uyghur and Kazakh languages, and probably therefore "travelled half the world on special assignments of the government."

 After the outbreak of the Great Patriotic War in 1941, Colonel M. M. Shaimuratov was transferred to the Inspectorate of Cavalry of the Red Army and appointed commander of the Kremlin protection unit - the 1st Special Cavalry Regiment, which was soon sent to the front as part of the corps of General L. M. Dovator.
 For the battles near Volokolamsk,on the outskirts of Moscow, M. M. Shaimoratov was awarded the second Order of the Red Banner.